gcalderone/GModelFit.jl/docs/src/builtincomp.md

 ## OffsetSlope

 An offset and slope component for 1D and 2D domains.
-In 2D it represents a tilted plane.

 The constructors are defined as follows: